joeythekid031/Weekend-Warrior/README.md

 # _Weekend Warrior_

+This project is meant for people to share fun and exciting weekend plans with others.
+If you want to share a fun idea or just find something for you and your friends to do, you can come here and see what's popular in your area.

+We all have different things that we liked to do, hobbies that overlap.
+When talking about our hobbies we found that there was no place where one could go to talk about plans that spanned all of our different hobbies.
+So we wanted to make a place where you could share fun things around the area no matter what you’re into.

+We have made a site where you can go share your ideas for biking, four wheeling, hiking, frisbee golf or even just grabbing a few beers with the boys.
+Others can then come and see what is popular in their area.
+They can either run with an existing idea or create their own.

 ## Pages Overview:

 **Home**
-▪Trip overviews sorted by total number of "F-Yes'" votes
+▪Submitted trip overviews sorted by total number of "Upvotes" :+1:

 **Login**
-▪Validation required before users can interact (Vote, Post, Contact, etc.)
+▪User authentication required before users can interact (Upvote, post their Epic Weekend, Contact others, etc.)

-**Adventurer**
+**Weekend Warriors**
-▪Individual user profile page
+▪Individual User profile page

 **Epic Weekend**
-▪All details, pictures, maps and suggestions for changes
+▪A collection of all of the user submitted weekend overviews

+## Requirements

+An authenticated user account is required

-## Page Requirements
+## Page Contents

 **Home**

 - [ ]Intro statement
+- [ ]Site Search
-- [ ]Trip submissions
+- [ ]All Trip Submissions
-- [ ]"F-Yes" (upvote) Button for each Adventure displayed
+- [ ]Upvote Button for each Epic Weekend
-- [ ] About
+- [ ]About Section

 **Login**

-- [ ]Username field
+- [ ]Username Field
 - [ ]Password Field
 - [ ]Submit Button
-- [ ]Alert if Incorrect
+- [ ]Alert upon failed authentication

 **Adventurer**

 - [ ]Username (Login ID)
-- [ ]List of all submitted trips
+- [ ]List of all of the user's submitted trips
 - [ ]Means of contact
-- [ ]Rating (total number of upvotes received)
+- [ ]Rating (total number of Upvotes received)
 - [ ]Top Trip Displayed
 - [ ]About (Passions, Hobbies, Favorite Trip, etc.)
 - [ ]Age Range - [ ]